Dog licences and ownership

 Dog fouling public place Owners or dog handlers who do not dispose of dog faeces in a responsible way may receive an on-the-spot fine of €150.
 You can be prosecuted in the District Court with a maximum fine of €4,000, and €600 per day for continuing offences on summary conviction.

-Rules on selling dogs in Ireland
+Rules about selling dogs in Ireland

 There are rules about the sale and supply of pets, including dogs.